 |Sales and Service Cloud||Not available||£80 per user, per month||£140 per user, per month||£260 per user, per month|

-Both Sales Cloud and Service Cloud are available in four pricing tiers.
+As the table demonstrates, both Sales Cloud and Service Cloud are available in four pricing tiers.
 Each one brings more advanced features to the table, but budgets be warned – the costs do add up, and fast.
-Let’s take a look at what you get for your money.
+So what do you get for your money?

 Salesforce Essentials – £20 per user, per month